-The collagen powder also contains vitamin E, known for its antioxidant properties and managing oxidative stress.* As it turns out, our scalps can face oxidative stress, too (our scalp is still our skin, after all)—so it only makes sense that oxidative stress is linked to hair loss.
-Vitamin E supplements have been shown to manage that oxidative stress and enhance hair growth in both males and females.
-Bonus: It can slow down the effects of photodamage, while you're at it.*
+The collagen powder also contains vitamin E, known for its antioxidant properties and managing oxidative stress.* As it turns out, our scalps can face oxidative stress, too (our scalp is still our skin, after all)—so it only makes sense that oxidative stress is linked to hair loss4.
+Vitamin E supplements have been shown to manage that oxidative stress and enhance hair growth5 in both males and females.
+Bonus: It can slow down the effects of photodamage6, while you're at it.*

 While stress-induced hair loss sounds scary, you do have the ability to manage it.
 As Shaver advises, the best thing you can do is optimize your health, inside and out: "Be patient, and try to promote and practice a healthy lifestyle."
 Which can be as easy as stirring grass-fed collagen+ into your coffee.*

 Jamie Schneider is the Beauty Editor at mindbodygreen.
 She has a B.A. in Organizational Studies and English from the University of Michigan, and her work has appeared in Coveteur, The Chill Times, and more.
 In her role at mbg, she reports on everything from the top beauty industry trends, to the gut-skin connection and the microbiome, to the latest expert makeup hacks.
 She currently lives in Brooklyn, New York.